 Contains four recordings of 295 subjects taken over a period of four months.
 Each recording contains a speaking head shot and a rotating head shot.
 Sets of data taken from this database are available including high quality colour images, 32 KHz 16-bit sound files, video sequences and a 3D model.

-The AR Face Database, Purdue University, USA
+The AR Face Database, The Ohio State University, USA

 4,000 color images corresponding to 126 people's faces (70 men and 56 women).
 Images feature frontal view faces with different facial expressions, illumination conditions, and occlusions (sun glasses and scarf).